CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9A - Solar Eclipses.md

 l_2' &= \frac{-0.01037113 - (-0.01040175)}{0.5h} &&= 0.00006124 \:R_E/h\\
 \end{alignat}
 ```
+Taking a smaller time step for the derivative is better, but since we will be taking time steps of $15$ minutes in later examples, we use $15$ minutes here.\
 $\blacksquare$

 ### The Outline of the Shadow on the Surface of the Earth